realbucksavage/stargate/README.md

 Check the [basic example](./_examples/basic/main.go) that implements a `stargate.ServiceLister` to create a static table of routes and uses round-robin approach to load balance the request.

+In the same sprits, the [WebSockets example](./_examples/websockets/main.go) shows a simple WebSocket backend.

 ### Customize logging